magerton/drillinginfo-data-import/README.md

 1. Sign up for an Amazon EC2 account at <https://aws.amazon.com/ec2>
 2. Save your Amazon ssh key on your computer so you can log in to EC2 and add it to your ssh agent.
 3. RStudio Server is easy to set up by using one of the Amazon Machine Images (AMIs) provided at <http://www.louisaslett.com/RStudio_AMI/>
 4. Open a 61+Gb memory-optimized EC2 spot instance.
+(Alternatively, one could open up a smaller instance, configure it, and save as a personalized AMI for use again in the future.
+Then one would relaunch it as a larger AMI.)
     - AMI > Select on your AMI > Under "Actions," select "Spot Request" > Request a big instance, and set the MAX price you are willing to pay per hour (This appears to be a uniform price auction, and the market price is usually much lower than this.
 I have found that a $1/hr maximum price is usually sufficient.)
     - Make sure to enable SSH and HTTP security protocols
 4. Start the EC2 instance